 Do not plan to arrive on any date other than those stated on the website.
 Please be aware that full commitment and presence at all CPLP activities, workshops, social events and service shifts is required.
 Therefore, before you apply, please make sure that you are available for the entire session and are willing and able to attend all parts of the Programme.

 Over the last two years, we have had over 1000 applications, so please understand that, although we would love to accept everyone, this is not possible, and the majority of applications will probably be rejected.
-In 2019 we will accept first time participants but we will prioritise those returning in order to enable them to complete the two year cycle.
+We will accept first time participants but we will prioritise those returning in order to enable them to complete the two year cycle.

 Eligibility to apply